-The principal statutory provision governing the fixing of rent for Council property is contained in section 24 of the Housing Act 1985, which provides that authorities may "make such reasonable charges...as they may determine."
-Further, it requires the local authority, from time to time, to review rents and other charges and make such changes, as circumstances may require.
+The fixing of rent for Council property is contained in section 24 of the Housing Act 1985, which provides that the Council may make such reasonable charges as they may determine.
+Further, The Council must, from time to time, review rents and other charges and make such changes, as circumstances may require.
+Other legal considerations relevant to the HRA business plan are referred to in section 4 of this report.